LuckierDodge/website/aboutme.md

 * A semester in the ddiLab with a PROMISE scholar's grant, exploring interactions between 3D printing, muscle sensing, and VR.
 * 2 semesters as an undergraduate research aide in the ddiLab, working with the [Array of Things](https://arrayofthings.github.io/) Dataset, PostgreSQL, Virtual Reality, and 3D printing.
 (Even got two pieces in an art exhibit, somehow!)
 * 2 years at the Argonne Leadership Computing Facility doing performance log analysis and visualization for their Leadership Supercomputers (mostly Mira and Theta), while also working as a Graduate Research Assistant in the ddiLab.
+* 2 years in Argonne's CELS directorate working on Self-Directing Laboratories and Autonomous Discovery, first as an independent study project and then as a visiting student and research aide.

 ## 🏢 Internships and Work Experience